Some people come to Hollywood to become famous. Karen Covell came to Hollywood to pray for those who are famous.

-Attempting to foster a religious community can be particularly challenging in a town where everyone's looking for the next gig, and scoring one can mean spending months filming away from home.
+Attempting to foster a religious community can be particularly challenging in a town where everyone's looking for their next gig, and scoring one can mean spending months filming away from home.
 "Hollywood is a transient portal, people come and go," says Swanson.
 "We're sitting here praying for them to get work.
-And then they get work, and you don't see them [again]."
+And then they get work and you don't see them [again]."

 Christianity might never be trendy in Hollywood, but Covell still sees it as her mission field—and the world's most influential one, at that.

-"The people in Hollywood are creating products that impact the entire world—and you can't just make the content change," she told VICE.
+"The people in Hollywood are creating product that impacts the entire world—and you cant just make the content change," she told VICE.
 "The products will never change until the hearts of the people creating them change."